tm-a-t/TGPy/guide/docs/extensibility/modules.md

+---
+description: Modules help you keep functions, classes, or constants when TGPy restarts.
+---

 # Modules

 You may want to define functions, classes, or constants to reuse later.
 If you want to keep them when TGPy restarts,